-Academic Integrity is an important basic responsibility that is taken by all students in higher education.1 An integral part of academic integrity is honesty and the freedom to express oneself without using the work of someone else and calling it one's own.
-A breach of academic integrity constitutes a serious offense and members of the University community.
+Academic Integrity is an important basic responsibility that is taken by all students in higher education.
+An integral part of academic integrity is honesty and the freedom to express oneself without using the work of someone else and calling it one's own.
+A breach of academic integrity constitutes a serious offense.